Designing Fireproof Systems

 Fire Is a Structural Signal

-It exposes missing safeguards.
+Fire exposes missing safeguards.

-Where my responsibility outpaced protection.
+Where responsibility outpaced protection.

-Where my devotion compensated for absent organizational design.
+Where devotion compensated for absent organizational design.

 In organizations, it shows up as attrition, brittle leadership, decision drag, escalating reactivity, and recovery cycles that fail to restore baseline capacity.